Pine Ridge - Season 1, Episode 11

 What happened next was deeply significant.

-The president, Mona, then turned to me, and to Harrison sitting next to me, and said, “We welcome you to our district!”
+The president, Mona, then turned to me and said, “We welcome you to our district!”

 I felt something happen in the spiritual realm.
 It took me back to Africa, where I served for a number of years in Guinea Bissau.
 When God gave us favor with the mayor of Mansoa, the Muslim Governor of the region said the same thing to us.
 We then saw an explosion of favor and open doors to share Christ throughout the region.